meganfontenot/LambdaCareerAssignments/README.md

 ## Motivitation

-This repo is to serve as a hub for all Career Assignments/Resources/Notes for CSPT2.
+This repo is to serve as a hub for all Career Assignments/Resources/Notes for CS PT2.